-How Do I Create an Alias for a PowerShell Cmdlet?
+How Do I Create an Alias in PowerShell?

-It’s quite easy to create an Alias for a PowerShell cmdlet.
-You will be required to use the “New-Alias” PowerShell cmdlet to create an Alias for a PowerShell cmdlet.
+So how do you create an Alias in PowerShell?
+It’s actually quite easy to create a PowerShell Alias cmdlet.
+You’ll use the “New-Alias” cmdlet to create an Alias for a PowerShell cmdlet.
 Here are a few examples of using New-Alias PowerShell cmdlet:

 New-Alias AzureMB Get-MailBoxStatistics